TheBellman/sandbox/springboot/README.md

 The `web` classes provide the API via the `@RestController` markup.
 This is all quite straight forward, although note that for the more complex endpoint, the business logic is broken out of this layer and into a separate (testable) business layer in the `service` package.

-**YOU ARE HERE**

-ToDo:
-   - fetch-all
-   - need to cap incoming message string to prevent overflows

 ## License
 Copyright 2020 Little Dog Digital